Sayaun Thunga Phulka

-The lyrics of the national anthem were penned by the poet Pradeep Kumar Rai, alias Byakul Maila.
-The music was composed by the late Amber Gurung.
-The national anthem is simply worded, praising Nepalese sovereignty, unity, courage, pride, scenic beauty, progress, peace, cultural and biological diversity and respect.
+The lyrics of the national anthem were penned by the poet Pradip Kumar Rai, who went by his alias Byakul Maila.
+The music was composed by Amber Gurung.
+The theme of the national anthem praises Nepalese sovereignty, unity, courage, pride, scenic beauty, progress, peace, cultural and biological diversity, and respect.
 In August 2016, the BBC ranked Nepal's national anthem third in its list of Rio 2016: The most amazing national anthems, citing its musical differences compared to other anthems.